The Ombudsman has the task of providing oversight to ensure that authorities and officials observe the law and carry out their duties.

 The Eduskunta has likewise requested that special attention be paid to the implementation of children's rights.

 The Ombudsman oversees compliance with the law mainly by examining the complaints that are received.
-He can also intervene in perceived shortcomings on her own initiative.
+He can also intervene in perceived shortcomings on his own initiative.

 In addition, the Ombudsman carries out inspections at offices and institutions, especially prisons, military garrisons and other closed institutions.